zxy1024/learngit/readme.txt

 Git is a distibute version control system.
 Git is free software distibuted under the GPL.
+Git has a mutable index called stage.
+Git tracks changes.